.NET Migration: From .NET Framework 4.8 to .NET 10 - Complete Guide 2025

 Step-by-step migration strategy, tools, realistic timelines, and real-world enterprise case study for upgrading legacy .NET applications

-.NET Framework 4.8 was the last version of the classic .NET Framework.
-Microsoft has moved on to modern .NET (formerly .NET Core), and the gap between the old and new is widening every year.
-If you're still running .NET Framework apps in production, you've probably asked yourself: should we migrate?
+.NET Framework 4.8 was the last of its line.
+Microsoft moved on to modern .NET (formerly .NET Core), and the gap keeps growing.
+If you are still running Framework apps in production, you have probably had the conversation: when do we migrate, and how bad will it be?

 Microsoft is clear about the future: .NET Framework is in maintenance mode.
 While .NET Framework 4.8 will continue to receive security updates as part of Windows, it's not getting new features.
 Modern .NET (currently at version 10 in 2025) is where all the innovation happens.